 Most European citizens must declare the earned interest even if the profits are still virtual and the active strategy is to reinvest all the returns.

 If for any reason we haven’t earned any profit in a calendar year, then we have no obligation of declaration, we only pay on actual interest payments.

-Most of the times when declaring our income (as a private citizen) we are not allowed to offset any losses against earned interest and income tax is payable on total interest received.
+Most of the times when declaring our income (as private citizens) we are not allowed to offset any losses against earned interest and income tax is payable on total interest received.

 What is your experience?
-Have you already paid this taxes in your nation?
+Have you already paid P2P taxes in your nation?
 How was it?

 Do you have any questions or suggestions?

 If you’ve found this article engaging, let your friends and colleagues know – share it on Facebook!

 This blog is for information purposes only and should not be considered as investment/legal/tax advice or an invitation to trade.